Bird Photos from Wildife Pictures Online, the Net's premier source of affordable wildlife stock photos, wildlife info, resources and links

 Row 3:

-1.Helmeted Guineafowl foraging, Kruger National Park, S.Africa
+1.Helmeted Guineafowl foraging, Kruger Park, S.Africa

-2.Helmeted Guineafowl, Kruger National Park, South Africa
+2.Helmeted Guineafowl, Kruger National Park, S. Africa

 3.Crested Frankolin in tree, Kruger National Park, S.Africa